Any3DAvatar: Fast and High-Quality Full-Head 3D Avatar Reconstruction from Single Portrait Image: Dataset Details

 \textbf{Digital Human Heads:} While AI-generated data improves identity diversity, real-captured datasets still provide limited viewpoint coverage due to constrained camera quantity and placement.
 To address this limitation, we use Unreal Engine (UE) to synthesize high-fidelity digital human heads with dense, controllable camera sampling (Fig.~\ref{fig:digital_human_heads}).
 We first sample real head keypoints from FaceScape~\cite{facescape}, and then construct multi-expression digital heads conditioned on these keypoints.
+The FaceScape dataset was captured from real participants, with authorization obtained for the use of their portrait data.
 Specifically, for each identity, we fit and retarget facial geometry in UE MetaHuman according to sampled keypoints, and then assign appearance attributes to the MetaHuman mesh, including skin tone, hairstyle, eyebrow/beard style, and material-level facial details, to obtain high-fidelity digital heads with realistic texture and identity-consistent appearance.
 To model expression diversity, we further drive the digital heads with the UE MetaHuman facial rig/skeleton system, enabling controllable synthesis of different expressions for the same identity.
 We adopt two complementary view-sampling strategies: (i) \emph{fixed circular views}, where 40 cameras are placed at equal distance around the head across elevation angles from $-20^\circ$ to $20^\circ$ to provide stable global geometric supervision, and (ii) \emph{random views}, where 40 cameras are sampled with random positions and orientations to emphasize local regions and fine-grained details (e.g., hair boundary, ears, and profile contours).
+All rendered multi-view images in this subset have a resolution of $1024\times1024$.